You are here

 To gain entry to the Recycling Center:

-- RESIDENTS must provide proof of residence showing local Rehoboth Beach address and driver's license.
+- RESIDENTS must provide proof of a local City of Rehoboth Beach address and driver's license.

-- BUSINESSES must provide a copy of the current Rehoboth Beach business license showing physical location within city limits.
+- BUSINESSES must provide a copy of a current Rehoboth Beach business license showing physical location within the city limits.

 The Recycling Center is monitored 24/7.